seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 </details>

-Within all of these records you will see four that represent the total area of all benthic-rock polygons and the total area for each of the 3 benthic rock classes:
+Within this array of precalc metric records you will see four that represent the total area of all benthic-rock polygons and the total area for each of the 3 benthic rock classes:

 ```json
 {